pangeo-data/pangeo-docker-images/README.md

 An experiment to simplify pangeo docker images
 See: https://github.com/pangeo-data/pangeo-stacks/issues/125

-### Image tagging
+### Image tagging and "continuous building"
 https://hub.docker.com/orgs/pangeodev

 * `pangeodev/base-image:latest` is always most recent production image.
-Also tagged with date and github SHA from prod branch pangeodev/base-image/2020.02.21-2639bd3`.
+Tags pushed to GitHub also correspond to tags on dockerhub `pangeodev/base-image:0.0.1`

-* `pangeodev/base-image:staging` corresponds to current staging image.
-Also tagged with a snapshot of date and github SHA from staging branch `pangeodev/base-image/202002210409454957bb` - {YEAR}{MONTH}{DAY}{HOUR}{MINUTE}{SECOND}{first 6 digits of the git sha}.
+* `pangeodev/base-image:master` corresponds to current staging image in sync with master branch.
+Built with every commit to master.
+Also tagged with short github SHA `pangeodev/base-image:2639bd3`

+* Pull requests automatically trigger building image but can't push to dockerhub b/c they don't have access to repo secrets for authentication

 ### Test these images on binderhub